The Sacrament of Holy Communion

 First Holy Communion - Spring 2026

-Sessions are open to all pupils entering year 3 – 6 in the 2025/2026 school year who have not yet received their First Holy Communion.
+The next First Holy Communion sessions will be taking place after Christmas.
+Easter.
+Sessions are open to all current Year 3 - 6 pupils who have not yet received their First Holy Communion.

-Sessions begin on Tuesday 6th and Saturday 10th January 2026 for 5 weeks at the times above.
+Sessions begin on Tuesday 6th January or Saturday 10th January for 5 weeks at the times above.
+Children will need to attend mass every weekend during the duration of the course.

-First Holy Communion dates will be spread over two weekends, 14th/15th February and 21st/22nd February 2026/.
+First Holy Communion dates will be spread over two weekends, the 14th/15th February and the 21st/22nd of February.

 All First Communion updates will be available in our parish newsletter.